Date of Degree

 In the last buy problem with incremental replenishment, individual parts demanded beyond the last buy are fabricated individually at significantly greater cost; as the total product is concave with respect to the order amount, the optimal order amount can be found by analysis of the rate of change of the product.
 The last buy problem with no replenishment occurs when there is no effective way to replenish part inventory beyond the last buy; as the total product is not concave, an upper bound on the optimal order amount is determined, thus limiting the candidate solutions.
 Difficulties exist in calculating the optimal order amount in the last buy problem with batch replenishment, as the size of the replenishment batch is itself a last buy problem; we solve for a special case of the problem using renewal theory.
 We also examine the possibility of contract extensions in last buy problems, and their effect on the optimal order amount calculations.

 xii, 211 pages

 Copyright 2010 Nicholas William Leifker

 Leifker, Nicholas William.
-"A continuous-time examination of the last buy problem." dissertation, University of Iowa, 2010.
+"A continuous-time examination of the last buy problem."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.